 An LLC must have at least one member.

-The operating agreement for a single-member LLC will be simple, as one member has all of the benefits and burdens of ownership and controls all decisions.
+The operating agreement for a single-member LLC will be simple.
+One member has all of the benefits and burdens of ownership and controls all decisions.

 Examples of ownership structures include: